rinq/websocket/README.md

 #### Connection

-Represents an *Overpass* connection, and allows the creation of [sessions] for
+Represents a *Rinq* connection, and allows the creation of [sessions] for
 communication:

 - [session()](#connection.session)